kailaix/ADCME.jl/README.md

 * *MATLAB-style syntax*.
 Write `A*B` for matrix production instead of `tf.matmul(A,B)`.
 * *Custom operators*.
 Implement operators in C/C++ for bottleneck parts; incorporate legacy code or specially designed C/C++ code in `ADCME`; differentiate implicit schemes.
 * *Numerical Scheme*.
 Easy to implement numerical schemes for solving PDEs.
+* *Physics Constrained Learning*.
+Embed neural network into PDEs and solve with any numerical schemes, including implicit and iterative schemes.
 * *Static graphs*.
 Compilation time computational graph optimization; automatic parallelism for your simulation codes.
 * *Custom optimizers*.
 Large scale constrained optimization?
 Use `CustomOptimizer` to integrate your favorite optimizer.
 * *Sparse linear algebra*.
 Sparse linear algebra library tailored for scientific computing.